Clubs and Organizations

 The Women in Business Club will provide opportunities and resources to encourage students to learn from various experiences and pursue the business field.

-Women in Politics sponsored by
+Women in Law Club sponsored by Amanda Schall

 Young Democrats Club sponsored by Amanda Schall